Get Started with Rebuilding Credit History

 Consumers who manage credit well and have little debt are considered a good risk and banks will come looking for your business.
 If 10% is too difficult to maintain aim for 30% of your available credit limit.

 Secured credit cards are also an option.
-USAA Bank offers a great secured credit card that reports monthly to the credit bureaus.
-It works just the same as unsecured credit with the exception of you placing a deposit, typically from $200 up to $5,000 in an FDIC insured bank account.
+The First Progress Platinum Prestige MasterCard® Secured Credit Card has no minimum credit score required for approval.
+It works just the same as unsecured credit with the exception of you placing a deposit, typically from $200 up to $2,000 in an FDIC insured bank account.
 That deposit not only serves as your credit limit but also reduces the risk to the credit card company.

 Exercise caution when seeking new credit.
 You want to avoid too many credit applications as each inquiry will decrease your credit score by a few points and banks will view you as a risk because credit applications indicate you may be taking on too much debt.

 The goal is to rebuild credit history and prepaid cards in no way help rebuild, build or re-establish your credit history.
 Prepaid cards are not credit cards and do not report to the credit bureaus as they do not provide a line of credit.
 You are strictly dealing with money you prepaid on the card.Fees are another reason to avoid prepaid cards.
 A 2012 study on prepaid cards found that they carry “significant risks,” including lots of undisclosed fees, according to the Pew Charitable Trust.
 They reviewed 52 cards that represent 75% of the market.
 In 2009, consumers loaded $28.6 billion on to prepaid cards.
 In 2013, consumers are expected to load $201.9 billion onto the cards, according to the report.